Marfjeh/Modpack-Updater/README.md

 Also a good option to use, if you want to play by the rules is using [packwiz](https://packwiz.infra.link/).

-It can download the mods from Modrinth and curseforge instead you rehosting people's mods and making them angry. but it is kind of a configuration hell.
+It can download the mods from Modrinth and curseforge instead you rehosting people's mods and making them angry.

 ## Features